Image

 Phase N/A

-• Participation involves eye exams and surveys.
+• Participation requires regular eye exams and surveys.

 Study details